byronklep/SamKlep/README.md

 # Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-## My name is Sam Klepper
+## My name is Sam Klepper ✨

 I am a full-stack developer from Houston, TX.
 I have a passion for all things tech and have been intrigued by it all my life!
-I primarily work in Javascript, NodeJS and React, but have recently started dabbling with Python and Django-- to get a feel of web development in other languages.
+I primarily work in Javascript, NodeJS and React, but have the ability to learn new languages as needed.

-👔 I’m currently working on a Crypto swapping app in <strong>React</strong>.
+👔 I’m currently working on a Comic book inventory app in  <strong>NextJS</strong>.

-📈 I’m currently learning <strong>3js</strong>.
+📈 I’m currently learning <strong>TailwindCSS</strong>.

 💬 Ask me about running <strong>OpenCV</strong> and <strong>Object Detection</strong>  on a <strong>Raspberry Pi</strong>.

-📫 How to reach me: <a href="mailto:sam@samklepper.com">sam@samklepper.com</a>
+📫 How to reach me: <a href="mailto:samklepdev@gmail.com">samklepdev@gmail.com</a>

 <a href="#">